btasc/Laytrace/docs/buffers.md

 #### blas\_leaf\_buffer: Vec\<GpuStorageBlasLeafNode\>

-- Holds a local leaf with 8 triangles for the origin model
+- Holds a local leaf with 8 triangles for the origin mesh

 ```rust
 struct GpuStorageBlasLeafNode {